inkle/ink-unity-integration/Readme.md

 This package provides tools to automate this process when a .ink file is edited.

 **Disabling auto-compilation**: You might want to have manual control over ink compilation.
-If this is the case, you can safely delete the InkPostProcessor class.
+If this is the case, you can disable "Compile ink automatically" in the InkSettings file or delete the InkPostProcessor class.

-**Manual compilation**: If you have disabled auto-compilation, you can manually compile ink using the **Ink > Compile All** menu item, via the inspector of an ink file, or using the functions in the InkCompiler class.
+**Manual compilation**: If you have disabled auto-compilation, you can manually compile ink using the **Assets > Recompile Ink** menu item, via the inspector of an ink file, or using the functions in the InkCompiler class.

+**Play mode delay**: By default, ink does not compile while in play mode.
+This can be disabled in the InkSettings file.

 ## Inspector Tools

 This package also replaces the icon for ink files to make them easier to spot, and populates the inspector for a selected ink file.

 **The Inspector**: To replace the inspector for ink files, we've created a system that allows you to provide a custom inspector for any file.
 If this conflicts with existing behaviour in your project, you can delete the Ink Inspector folder altogether.

+## Advanced

+**Editor Attaching**: It can be handy to attach the InkStory instance used by your game to the Ink Player window.
+You can do this in a single line using the InkEditorUtils.DrawStoryPropertyField function in an editor class.

 ## Updating Ink manually